 - The cultural distance between our society and the Old Testament is even greater.
 There are only two Old Testament verses that explicitly condemn same-sex relations as such (Lev.
 18:22; 20:13).
 Some scholars believe that this culture-specific prohibition was rooted in the pervasive connection of homosexual practice with cultic prostitution and idolatry, the degradation inferred for a man to take the sexual role of a woman, and the non-reproductive nature of such relations.
 These reasons don’t carry over to our own context, or even in part to that of the New Testament.
 Certainly there is much in the Old Testament behavior codes that no longer applies to God’s community in Christ.

-- Same-sex marriage can fulfill the purposes of marriage as given in the NT.
-In the NT, the purposes for marriage are given as the control of sexual desires via monogamy and reflecting the union of Christ and the Church (Eph.
+- Same-sex marriage can fulfill the purposes of marriage as given in the New Testament.
+In the New Testament, the purposes for marriage are given as the control of sexual desires via monogamy and reflecting the union of Christ and the Church (Eph.
 5:21-32).
 Mutual self-giving love can and does occur in a marriage between two Christians of the same gender, reflecting the union of Christ and the church.
 That is, a couple of the same sex can meet the “sacramental” requirements of marriage, illuminating Christ’s presence and serving as a means of grace to the world.
 No less than heterosexual marriage, such unions can be exclusive, permanent and issue in shared lives of service to God.
 In addition, procreation/“filling the earth” does not carry over to the New Testament as a reason for marriage or as important to God’s plan.
 We should also note, too, that there is no marriage in God’s coming Kingdom.
 Marriage is a temporary arrangement for purposes related to “this present age” only.
 It is not a permanent part of God’s new creation.

 - Gen. 2 is foundational to a biblical vision of marriage, and presents heterosexual marriage – not homosexual marriage — as God’s intent and standard.
 However, while also teaching the permanence of marriage, this passage doesn’t rule out the possibility of an exception under some circumstances.
 Moses of course gave several exceptions.
 Jesus himself, while referring to Gen. 2 as foundational, gives adultery as an exception to the permanence of marriage.
 Paul gives an exception of desertion by an unbelieving spouse.
 (And Calvin, Zwingli and other Reformers gave additional exceptions, found nowhere in the text.).
 These NT passages show that the foundation laid in Gen. 2 is not intended as absolute in all contexts.
 If there can be an exception to Gen. 2 for divorce and remarriage, an exception for same-sex marriage under some circumstances may also be possible.